haidang2001/CapstoneProjectGroup6/README.md

 Data Source Type and Label:
 Multi User Input: User specific inputs including reporting of stops being not in use and bus crowdedness.
 3rd-Party API: Bus details from LTC's openly available API and Google Maps API

+Nancy Pankajkumar Vachheta, github: Nancyvachheta Users can Show live bus and route on map
+Users can Refresh live bus data
+Users can Recently viewed stops
+Users can an (animated) splash screen when starting the app Single-user input: data (recently viewed stops) is stored locally or optionally to Firebase 3rd-Party API: Bus details from LTC's openly available API and Google Maps API